-FIG. 3.
-Stacked spiral state configuration. a-b) Cross sectional view of the m_y and m_z components of the magnetization for the surface spiral phase in the x-z plane. c) Closer schematic view of the surface spiral, corresponding to the region marked in panel 3(a).
+FIG. 2.
+Stacked Spiral State. a-b) Cross sectional view of the m_y and m_z components of the magnetization for the surface spiral phase. c) Closer schematic view of the surface spiral, corresponding to the region marked in panel 2(a).